 More than anything, Othman Ladan ’19, a community health major, cares deeply about helping people, a devotion that is bolstered by his Muslim faith.
-Originally from Ghana, Ladan spent his summer back in his home country to educate Muslim women about breast cancer and oversee a breast cancer screening event for hundreds of people—a significant achievement considering Islamic religious restrictions.
+Originally from Ghana, Ladan spent the summer before his senior year back in his home country to educate Muslim women about breast cancer and oversee a breast cancer screening event for hundreds of people—a significant achievement considering Islamic religious restrictions.

 Ladan explained that Muslim women are not allowed to be seen naked by male doctors.
 “Some Muslim women will not even let a female doctor see them.
 I was trying to understand the relationship between religion and health,” he said.

-After traveling back to Ghana this summer, Ladan met up with his uncle, Firdaws Ladan, to figure out a way to educate Muslim women about breast cancer.
+After traveling back to Ghana in the summer of 2018, Ladan met up with his uncle, Firdaws Ladan, to figure out a way to educate Muslim women about breast cancer.
 After founding the non-profit Lean On Me Foundation 20 years ago in Kumasi, Ghana, his uncle was in a prime position to help with the project.
 They spoke with one woman after another, raised awareness and planned a breast cancer screening event for 500 women—a turnout that astounded the four female nurses conducting the private screenings.

 “I was born and raised in Ghana, and I know my people very well.
 We don’t really have a lot of health educators who talk about this sensitive issue.
 What I realized was that Muslim women didn’t realize how dangerous breast cancer was,” Ladan said.

-He continued his humanitarian work this summer with the Ali Amir Foundation, an organization that Ladan co-founded with Khalifa Sallah last year.
+He has continued his humanitarian work with the Ali Amir Foundation, an organization that Ladan co-founded with Khalifa Sallah last year.
 “The main goal is to get blind people accepted in the community.
 We are serving over 400 people in Ghana,” he said.

 The organization helps to supply blind people with braille books and other basic supplies, such as personal hygiene items.
 “Regardless of where I find myself, helping people or making a difference gives me joy.
 It gives comfort to my heart,” Ladan said.

 Wheeler isn’t the only professor to influence Ladan’s life.
-This semester he has been working with Dr. Chris Torres and Dr. Brent Crow to spearhead the creation of a Public Health and Human Performance think tank.
-As part of the research team, Ladan will be helping with a cigarette butt mapping project on campus, to determine if people are smoking in designated areas.
-They will also be sending out a survey to students, faculty and staff to determine physical fitness levels, and conducting other health-related projects at the College this semester.
+He also worked with Dr. Chris Torres and Dr. Brent Crow to spearhead the creation of a Public Health and Human Performance think tank.
+As part of the research team, Ladan helped with a cigarette butt mapping project on campus, to determine if people are smoking in designated areas.
+He also sent out a surveys to students, faculty and staff to determine physical fitness levels, and conducting other health-related projects at the College.

 “Every time I have a problem with research, or trying to critically think and analyze something, Torres is the person I go to.
 He challenges me!
 He pushes you to the point where you start to think critically,” Ladan said.

-He said that faculty members Dr. Crow and Dr. Patricia Anafi, in particular, have had a positive impact on his life.
+He said that faculty members Dr. Crow and Dr. Patricia Anafi have both had a positive impact on his life.
 “SUNY Potsdam has a lot of good resources.
 Professors are willing to help you if you go to them and tell them about your project or whatever you have in mind,” Ladan said.

 Ladan moved to the U.S. from Ghana when he was 17 years old.
-He finished high school in the Bronx, spent one year at SUNY Canton, and is now wrapping up his senior year at SUNY Potsdam.
+He finished high school in the Bronx, spent one year at SUNY Canton, and then transferred to SUNY Potsdam to pursue a degree in community health.
 “Potsdam is peaceful.
 I feel like I learned more about myself when I moved up to the North Country.
 I can just sit down and think critically and think about issues.
-I get to analyze myself.
-I get to breathe in and breathe out—the environment is good, the campus has a good energy and good vibes,” Ladan said.
+I get to breathe in and breathe out—the environment is good, the campus has good energy and good vibes,” Ladan said.

 Ladan speaks four languages (Hausa, Twi, Arabic and English), and he has memorized the entire Koran.
 “It’s 114 chapters, 6,666 verses, I have memorized it all.
 I know what the book is saying, so I have to speak about it,” he said.

-As part of his community health major, Ladan will be completing two internships before Commencement next May.
-During the spring semester, he plans to work with Canton-Potsdam Hospital to educate families about nutrition and fighting obesity.
-For the second part of the semester he will be in New York City, overseeing similar educational objectives with at-risk populations, through an internship with the Cornell Cooperative Extension.
+As part of his community health major, Ladan completed two internships during his last semester on campus.
+First, he worked at Canton-Potsdam Hospital to educate families about nutrition and fighting obesity, before heading down to New York City to oversee similar educational objectives with at-risk populations, through an internship with the Cornell Cooperative Extension.
+When he graduated from SUNY Potsdam, Ladan was offered a temporary position with the Cornell Cooperative Extension in Canton, N.Y., through Sept.
+2019.

 Article and Photos by Jason Hunter